Arctic travel in Spring 2021

 You'll want your camera for the amazing views that you can see during September.
 Colder temperatures and dark evenings begin to set in as Autumn makes its arrival, giving rise to better visibility of the Northern Lights.
 The lack of snow and ice facilitates ongoing access deep into the fjords, and the dry conditions and a lesser volume of breeding birds provide good conditions for long treks.

 Almost all of the summer wildlife has made the journey to warmer climes and expeditions have ended for the year.
+The returning ice pushes the ships south and land based travel takes over for the hardy souls who like the cold.
 Fewer tourists means you're more likely to be able to meet some locals, and if you're fortunate, see the first Northern Lights.
 Polar bears migrate through Churchill during the month, presenting the opportunity to see these huge, beautiful creatures from a close, but safe, distance.

 The snowmobile engines well and truly warm up as the outside temperature drops and snowfall paints the landscape white once more.
 In mid-November, daylight disappears entirely and wildlife activity is limited to polar bears hunting where the ice is forming at Hudson Bay.
 This is a mesmerising time to experience both the vivid night skies and life for locals during the long winter - restaurants and shops remain busy and winter activities pick up again.